Heart Health Tips

 - Write it down or use weight loss apps – people who keep track of what they eat lose twice as much weight

-- Drink 6-8 glasses of water a day
+- Drink 6 to 8 glasses of water a day

 - Don’t deprive yourself